 For values of $t$ small compared to the scrambling time, the approximations of the previous subsection still hold.
 For simplicity, let us consider scalar operators with $h_v=\bar h_v \equiv \frac{1}{2}\Delta_v$ and $h_w=\bar h_w \equiv \frac{1}{2}\Delta_w$, and $1 \ll \Delta_{v,w} \ll c$.
-The Gamma-functions in \eqref{eq:EmEmbar} can then be approximated using the Stirling approximation.
+The Gamma functions in \eqref{eq:EmEmbar} can then be approximated using Stirling's formula.
 At early times, we propose that the bulk collision produces a conical defect geometry whose expected mass and spin are given by evaluating \eqref{eq:MJdef} on the expected values \eqref{eq:EmEmbar}:\footnote{We choose the ground state energy of global AdS$_3$ as $-\frac{c}{12}$.
-Below-threshold geometries thus have negative mass.}
+Below-threshold geometries thus have negative mass. }

-It is well-known that the threshold for black hole formation corresponds to an extremal geometry with mass $M=|J|$, cf.\ \cite{Banados:1992wn,Keller:2014xba}.\footnote{This threshold is specific to AdS$_3$/CFT$_2$.
-It will be an important future task to generalize the discussion to higher dimensions.} Using the Brown-Henneaux relation $\frac{c}{12}=\frac{1}{8G_N}$, this can be written as \eqref{eq:gott2}.
+The threshold for black hole formation corresponds to an extremal geometry with mass $M=|J|$, cf.\ \cite{Banados:1992wn,Keller:2014xba}.
+Using the Brown-Henneaux relation $\frac{c}{12}=\frac{1}{8G_N}$, this can be written as \eqref{eq:gott2}.
 Once the threshold is reached, the black hole states dominate the s-channel exchange.
 The associated black hole states have mass $M>|J|$.

-Let us understand this from the point of view of the mean field theory spectrum for ${\cal O}_s$.
+Let us understand this from the point of view of the mean-field theory spectrum for ${\cal O}_s$.
 At finite $c$, the spectrum of discrete ``light'' double-twist operators ${\cal O}_s^{(m,\bar m)}$ ends sharply at the threshold $(m,\bar m)=(m_*(c),\bar{m}_*(c))$, corresponding to an extremal BTZ black hole, cf.\ \eqref{eq:hmax}.
-In the global limit, the threshold is reached when the mean of the wave packet of exchanged operators $(\mathbb{E}(m),\mathbb{E}(\bar m))$ attains values comparable to $\frac{c}{24}$: the s-channel mean field support transitions from discrete light states to a continuum of heavy states.
+The threshold is reached when the mean of the wave packet of exchanged operators $(\mathbb{E}(m),\mathbb{E}(\bar m))$ attains values comparable to $\frac{c}{24}$, signaling breakdown of the global limit: the s-channel mean-field support transitions from discrete light states to a continuum of heavy states.
 These heavy states are precisely those describing the spectrum of BTZ black hole microstates.
-To translate these considerations into a timescale, we identify the breakdown of the light state-dominated s-channel OPE through the following conditions:
+The onset of the breakdown of light state dominance amounts to the conditions:

 In order to overcome the BTZ black hole threshold, it is important for both mean values to reach $\frac{c}{24}$, see \cite{Keller:2014xba}.\footnote{Our analysis here assumes that neither $\Delta_{v,w}$ nor $b$ scale with $c$.} Comparing with the functional dependence of $\mathbb{E}[m]$ and $\mathbb{E}[\bar m]$ in \eqref{eq:EmEmbar}, we can translate \eqref{eq:Ethreshold} (or, equivalently, the condition $M=|J|$) into a threshold timescale for black hole formation: